thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

        then the configuration plugin transfers to the cloud the content `PUT` by the child-device under `$TEDGE_HTTP_ROOT/$CHILD_DEVICE_ID/config_snapshop/$TYPE` and
        finally removes this file when acknowledged by the cloud.
-    1. If no responses are received from the child devices after 60s, then a timeout error is sent to the cloud, and the `$TEDGE_HTTP_ROOT/$CHILD_DEVICE_ID/config_snapshop/$TYPE` file removed (if any has been uploaded but in an unknown state).
-    1. If a notification message is received while none is expected for this type of configuration (this might notably arrive after a timeout), then this notification message is ignored.
+    1. If a notification message is received while none is expected for this type of configuration, then this notification message is ignored.

 ### The child device uploads its configuration file list on start and on change